ellimans04/inventory_optimization_project/README.md

 It is beneficial for Warehouse/ In-plant Inventory Managers to effectively control the Inventory levels and maintain the Service Levels.
 Increase revenue by effective prioritizing strategies;
-> Minimize overstocked inventory
+> Minimize overstocked inventory,
-> Minimize obsolete inventory
+> Minimize obsolete inventory,
 > Create optimized and efficient ordering systems.

 ### Outcomes ###